ResetXPDR/MSFS2020_AutoFPS/README.md

           - When + is checked, Cloud Recovery TLOD becomes relative to TLOD Min instead of absolute.
       - GPU Load (All TLOD Automation Methods)
         - Requires the GPU-Z companion app to be installed and running for this method to work.
 If GPU-Z is not running, the user will be alerted to start it in on the app status line in the General section.
-        - Decreases when the GPU load, as measured by the GPU-Z companion app that is required to be running for this functionality to work, is higher than the user-defined Decrease GPU Load percentage.
+        - Decreases when the GPU load, as measured by the GPU-Z companion app, is higher than the user-defined Decrease GPU Load percentage.
         - Cloud Recovery GPU load
           - Recovers when the GPU load is lower than the user-defined Recover GPU Load percentage.
           - Provides a GPU Load buffer to account for the decreased GPU load achieved by reducing cloud quality and will minimise the chance that cloud quality will constantly change down and up.